 Transfer of Credit for Work Taken at a Foreign Institution

 Credits completed at foreign institutions recognized by that country’s Ministry of Education may be considered for transfer.
-Perspective students must arrange for transcripts and any other requested supporting documentation (course descriptions, catalogs, etc.) to be translated into English and evaluated into United States standards of higher education, if applicable, and forwarded to Post University.
+Prospective students must arrange for transcripts and any other requested supporting documentation (course descriptions, catalogs, etc.) to be translated into English and evaluated into United States standards of higher education, if applicable, and forwarded to Post University.

 Veterans Transfer of Credit